 ❌ Never allow water to go through the filtration system.

 ➡️ Remove components and debris from the pan.
-If you have filtration system built into your frying range block any holes where water could get in.
+If you have a filtration system built into your frying range, tape over the return pipe with aluminium tape so water cannot get in.

-➡️ With water fill the pan up to the maximum oil level and add 200g Soda Crystals (evidence shows that alkaline removes carbon build-up better than acids).
+➡️ With water, fill the pan up to the maximum oil level and add 250g Ceres Deep Fryer Cleaner & Restorer (unsure how much to use?
+Click here).
 Bring to the boil and simmer for half an hour.
-When finished, let the water cool down, when cool start draining the water and then give a good scrub with a scourer which should dislodge any of the last remnants of carbon.
+When finished, let the water cool down.
+When cool, start draining the water and then give a good scrub with a scourer or a light scrape with the glass scrapper, which should dislodge any of the last remnants of carbon.

-➡️ Get a bowl of warm water and mild solution of dish soap and sponge down the pan, then rinse with cold water a few times.
-After this wipe down with a dry cloth and make sure the pan is dry.
+➡️ Get a bowl of water, rinse the pan with cold water and wipe down with a dry cloth and make sure the pan is dry.

 ➡️ Refill pan with oil and pop the lid back on the pan.

-This process might seem lengthy but cleaning a pan down like this is always good to keep an eye on the pan itself, it’s a good time to look for faults or anything that looks untoward.
+This process might seem lengthy but cleaning a pan down like this gives you the opportunity to check the condition of the pan itself, so have a good look for faults or anything that looks untoward.